-MCC 4215 is a merchant category code used by the International Organization for Standardization (ISO) to classify courier services, both air and ground, as well as freight.
-This code applies to businesses that transport goods, documents, and packages for a fee.
-Companies that specialize in express delivery, local messenger services, and general freight trucking use this classification.
-It identifies transactions with these specific types of service providers.
+MCC 4215 is a merchant category code used to classify courier services, both air and ground, and freight forwarders by the International Organization for Standardization (ISO).
+This code applies to businesses that transport goods, documents, and parcels for a fee.
+It covers transactions with companies that specialize in express delivery, cargo transport, and local messenger services, as well as payments to freight forwarding and logistics firms.

 Which businesses fall under MCC 4215?